yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 * merge : combine multiple segments as one

 SSTable (Sorted-String Table)
-* Segment file that have sorted entries by key. and also include offset index in it.
+* A segment file that have entries sorted by key and also include offset index of those.

 LSM Tree (Log-Structured Merge-Tree)